The Academic Faculties of the BSM Senior School echo the structure of the IB subject groups.

 Activities and trips

-For IB Business Management primary research is conducted based on real businesses which is utilised in their coursework and examinations.
-Activities and an excursion is organised to study the businesses successes and failures.
-In 2016 students visited and studied the Disneyland business model.
+For IB Business Management primary research is conducted based on real businesses which is then used in their coursework and examinations.
+Activities and an excursion are organised to study the businesses successes and failures.
+In 2019 students visited and studied the Manchester United Football Club business model that focuses on merchandise and sponsorships to make profit.

 Dragons' Den style presentation